 The mens’ first team is a mixture of home grown players with a sprinkling of overseas talent, mostly from South America.

-La Vila run women’s teams and squads for a whole range of age groups, so it’s a real community club.
-And La Vila hosted a European beach rugby tournament on the town’s Playa Centro in July 2022 – cool video here.
+La Vila run women’s teams – they’ve just combined forces with Alicante club Akra – and also squads for a whole range of age groups, so it’s a real community club.
+La Vila also hosted a European beach rugby tournament on the town’s Playa Centro in July 2022 – cool video here.

 Clearly rugby is never going to take the place of football – or even basketball – in the heart of your average Spanish sports fan.
 The Spanish movie star Javier Bardem, who played rugby himself in his younger days, was once quoted as saying; “being a rugby player in Spain is like being a bullfighter in Japan”.
 He had a point.

-A massive sore point with Spanish rugby fans right now.
+A massive sore point with Spanish rugby fans.
 Let me explain.
 In March 2022, the men’s national team (Los Leones) qualified for the rugby World Cup for only the second time in their history.
 See the celebrations here.

 But the joy didn’t last long.
 Romania accused Spain of fielding an ineligible player, the South Africa-born prop Gavin van den Berg, in two matches.
 World Rugby held an inquiry, found Spain guilty, deducted them 10 points and hit them with a big fine.
 Spain were out of the World Cup and Romania took their place.

-Astonishingly, this is the second time in successive World Cup campaigns that Spain have been found guilty of breaking the rules on player eligibility.
+Astonishingly, this was the second time in successive World Cup campaigns that Spain had been found guilty of breaking the rules on player eligibility.
 Unbelievable!

-Van den Berg’s club, Alcobendas of Madrid, were accused of falsifying a copy of his passport, allegedly without his knowledge.
+Van den Berg’s club, Alcobendas of Madrid, was accused of falsifying a copy of his passport, allegedly without his knowledge.

 The case hinged around the amount of time van den Berg had spent in Spain to qualify as a Spanish international.
 It’s supposed to be three years, with the player spending at least 10 months a year in his/her new country.
 Social media posts apparently showed van den Berg in South Africa when he was supposed to be in Spain.

-Alcobendas have been demoted from the Division de Honor and kicked out of the Copa del Rey.
-The president of Spanish rugby has resigned as a result of the scandal.
+Alcobendas were demoted from the Division de Honor, kicked out of the Copa del Rey and fined.
+The president of Spanish rugby resigned.

 Spain in the world rankings